huynhtk80/Simple-PHP-Form/readme.md

 - PHP 5.6
 - MySQL 5.7
 - JQuery
+- TinyMce

 ## How to run

 1. Clone the repository: `git clone https://github.com/[]`
 2. Create a new database as utilizing `mysql_db_init.sql` script
+3. Utilizing the ".env.example" populate fields with your database information.
-3. Run the following command in the project directory:
+4. Run the following command in the project directory:

 ```bash
 php -S localhost:4000 -t public
 ```

-4. Open your browser and navigate to [http://localhost:9000](http://localhost:9000) to view the pages.
+5. Open your browser and navigate to [http://localhost:9000](http://localhost:9000) to view the pages.